2001 New York Giants season: Week 7: at Washington Redskins

-After two losses by a point each, the Giants were expected to get back on track at Washington.
+After two losses by a point each, the Giants were expected to get back on track at Washington, in a game originally scheduled for 8:30 p.m. before a conflict arose with the New York Yankees in Game 2 of the 2001 World Series as a result of MLB's rescheduling following the September 11 terrorist attacks, necessitating a move to 4:05 p.m.
 However, they faced a completely different team than the one they beat in Week 4.

 On the second play from scrimmage, Kerry Collins lost a fumble on a snap, and Washington capitalized with Tony Banks finding rookie receiver Rod Gardner for a 12-yard touchdown pass.
 Later in the quarter, Washington punt returner Eric Metcalf returned a punt 89 yards for a touchdown to make it 14–0.
 The Giants came back to tie the game in the second quarter, with Collins finding Amani Toomer for a 6-yard touchdown and then finding Ike Hilliard for a 27-yard touchdown to tie the score.
 A 43-yard field goal by Washington kicker Brett Conway made the score 17–14 at the half.

 In the third quarter, the Giants were hit hard by a trick play.
 Receiver Kevin Lockett threw a 31-yard touchdown to Derrius Thompson on an option pass play to make the score 24–14 Washington, and another field goal made the score 27–14 heading into the final quarter.
 Kerry Collins threw a 1-yard touchdown to fullback Greg Comella to narrow the deficit to 27–21, but Washington clinched the game with Tony Banks finding Michael Westbrook for a 76-yard touchdown.

 Although Kerry Collins threw for 346 yards and 3 touchdowns with an interception, Washington outgained the Giants on the ground 157–42.